A week ago today was my grandfather's funeral. Here's the speech I read at the ceremony.

 On Tuesday, my grandad would’ve been 82 years old.
 The old bugger!
 He lived a long and enjoyable life.
 But he’d admitted himself a number of times that he was ready to go.
 He’d had enough.

-The turning point seemed to be back in 2012 when his wife of 56 years died after a battle with cancer.
+The turning point seemed to be back in 2012 when his wife of 56 years, my grandma, died after a battle with cancer.

 It was a major blow to all of us.
 But I can only imagine what it must’ve felt like for him to have lost the love of his life and to spend the last few years of his life alone with no one to talk to during the day and no one to keep warm in bed at night.

 Having said that – he seemed more than content with watching wrestling and cowboy films on the TV.
 Each to their own, I guess.

 His passing has been made easier because we’re all very conscious that wherever he’s moved onto now – he’ll be with his Eileen again.

 And knowing them all too well - they’ll already have had plenty of arguments, plates will have been thrown and shouts of “you bloody ‘erb” will have been hurled.
 And according to them it’ll all be the other one’s fault after a few too many Barley Wines.

 They met at a dance - and my grandma always said to me on the sly she wasn’t too keen at first because he looked “shifty”.